 Paper and specialist sanded Pastel cards

 Ideally, I would recommend that you should buy specialist pastel card with a gritted surface.
 These prepared surfaces make such a difference to a new student’s experience.
 When I have someone join my art class for a ‘taster’ I give them a sheet as part of their day.
 Sanded papers give the soft pastel a tooth to hang onto.
 It means that layers can be built up and also the finished artwork is more stable.
-If you are working in ‘dry’ pastels, then I love PastelMat (can take a light wash but is not best suited to my way of working) or Sennelier La Carte (a warning, this paper does not like liquid) BUT for painting with pastels and liquids, see below.
+If you are working in ‘dry’ pastels, then I love PastelMat or Sennelier La Carte (a warning, this paper does not like liquid) BUT for painting with pastels and liquids, see below.

-I always recommend this sample pack from Jacksons Art when joining my art class for the first time.
+I recommend sanded surfaces because I know they make a huge difference.
 However, if you only have watercolour paper or cartridge paper, don’t worry too much.
 You’ll just find that the layers are a little harder to build up but when starting, it’s just important to get pastelling.

 Painting with Soft Pastels: It’s one of my favourite techniques.
 Read about it here.
 You can use water to liquify but alcohol evaporates more quickly.
 Some pastels respond differently to liquid, it’s worth experimenting with yours.
 Unison Colour or good quality brands have more pigment so they turn to a paint like paste.
 Not all pastels will do this which can be a disadvantage.
 You could use inks or water colours to create an underpainting instead.